chadhietala/chadhietala.github.io/_posts/2014-2-8-Testing-Ember-Apps-With-Venus.markdown

 Beyond unit testing we use [Capybara](https://github.com/jnicklas/capybara) for all of our integration testing.
 Prior to releases a regression is preformed on the service that is about to be deployed.
 This regression testing normally gets scheduled as an overnight job by our QA counter parts.
 It's extremely time consuming and energy intensive.

 That all being said, a lot of new products or refreshes that we have recently released have been JavaScript MVC applications.
-This poses new challenges in integration testing but has a large upside in terms of time to results and energy consumed in testing.
+This poses new challenges in integration testing, but has a large upside in terms of time to results and energy consumed in testing.

 ## A Word About Venus

 As I mentioned above we use Venus to write all of our unit tests.
 The largest advantage of Venus is that configuring is super easy and super flexible.
 It achieves this through annotations at the top of your test file.
-Some examples of this are `@venus-library`, `@venus-include`, `@venus-include-group`,  and `@venus-fixture`.
-These just tell Venus what testing framework you want to use, what files to include in the test and if you need any specific fixture html for the test.
-The `@venus-include-group` maps to an object of files that you can place in your `.venusconfig` file.
+Some examples of these are `@venus-library`, `@venus-include`, `@venus-include-group`,  and `@venus-fixture`.
+These just tell Venus what testing framework you want to use, what files to include in the test, and if you need any specific fixture html for the test.
+The `@venus-include-group` maps to an object of files that you can place in your `.venus` file.

 Once you have your annotations setup you just run the `venus run -t path/to/test/test.spec.js` command from your terminal.
-This will spin up a server and address you can view your tests.
+This will spin up a server and give you an address where you can view your tests.
 You can also run `venus run -t path/to/test/test.spec.js -e ghost` to just run the tests through phantom.js.
-For more information about running your tests across different environments and other configurations, [check out the documentation](https://venusjs.readthedocs.org/en/latest/tutorials/environments.html#selenium-grid).
+For more information about running your tests across different environments and other configurations [check out the documentation](https://venusjs.readthedocs.org/en/latest/tutorials/environments.html#selenium-grid).

 ## Ember Testing